Abuelo-Comodo/sistema-abuelo-comodo/docs/02_TECNICAL_ARCHITECTURE.md

 | uploaded_to_shopify | BOOLEAN | Sync status flag |
 | shopify_upload_date | TIMESTAMPTZ | Sync timestamp |

+### Products Table Soft Delete

+Products deleted in Shopify are not removed from the database.
+Instead, their status is set to 'Inactivo', preserving:
+- Order history referencing the product
+- Inventory movement records
+- Accounting entries
+- Recipe relationships

 ### Helper Functions

 ```sql